If you’re thinking about traveling to Medellin, Colombia, on doing research you might have heard or even read some dangerous things about the city.

 Located in the northwest of Colombia, Medellin is a city located within the mountains, in a region called Antioquia.

-Due to its rugged surroundings, the city itself is pretty hilly and is located close to some of the best natural wonders of Colombia including La Piedra de Peñol located in the town of Guatape.
+Due to its rugged surroundings, the city itself is pretty hilly and is located close to some of the best natural wonders of Colombia including La Piedra de Peñol located close to the tourist town of Guatape.

 The Antioquia region is bordered by many other regions, which are Choco, Caldas, Boyaca, Santander, Bolivar and Cordoba.